greenelab/deep-review/all-sections.md

-Protein contact prediction and contact-assisted folding (i.e. folding proteins using predicted contacts as restraints) represents a promising new direction for ab initio folding of proteins without good templates in PDB.
-Evolutionary coupling analysis (ECA) is effective for proteins with a very large number (>1000) of sequence homologs [@10dNuD89l], but otherwise fares poorly for proteins without many sequence homologs.
-By combining ECA with a few other protein features, shallow neural network-based methods such as MetaPSICOV [@7atXz0r] and CoinDCA-NN
+Protein contact prediction and contact-assisted folding (i.e. folding proteins using predicted contacts as restraints) represents a promising new direction for *ab initio* folding of proteins without good templates in PDB.
+Co-evolution analysis is effective for proteins with a very large number (>1000) of sequence homologs [@10dNuD89l], but otherwise fares poorly for proteins without many sequence homologs.
+By combining co-evolution information with a few other protein features, shallow neural network methods such as MetaPSICOV [@7atXz0r] and CoinDCA-NN
-[@kqjqFesT] have shown some advantage over ECA for proteins with few sequence homologs, but their accuracy is far from optimal.
-In recent years, deeper architectures have been explored for contact prediction.
+[@kqjqFesT] have shown some advantage over pure co-evolution analysis for proteins with few sequence homologs, but their accuracy is still far from satisfactory.
+In recent years, deeper architectures have been explored for contact prediction, such as CMAPpro [@xdoT1yUx], DNCON [@18bNbDNlc] and PConsC [@F13xtRbV].
-For example, Di Lena et al. introduced a deep spatio-temporal neural network (up to 100 layers) that utilizes both spatial and temporal features to predict protein contacts [@xdoT1yUx].
-Eickholt and Cheng combined deep belief networks and boosting techniques to predict protein contacts [@18bNbDNlc] and trained deep networks by layer-wise unsupervised learning followed by fine-tuning of the entire network.
-Skwark and Elofsson et al. developed an iterative deep learning technique for contact prediction by stacking a series of Random Forests [@F13xtRbV].
 However, blindly tested in the well-known CASP competitions, these methods did not show any advantage over MetaPSICOV [@7atXz0r].

-Recently, Wang et al. proposed the deep learning method RaptorX-Contact [@BhfjKSY3], which significantly improves contact prediction over MetaPSICOV, especially for proteins without many sequence homologs.
+Recently, Wang et al. proposed the deep learning method RaptorX-Contact [@BhfjKSY3], which significantly improves contact prediction over MetaPSICOV and pure co-evolution methods, especially for proteins without many sequence homologs.
 It employs a network architecture formed by one 1D residual neural network and one 2D residual neural network.
-Blindly tested in the latest CASP competition (i.e. CASP12
+Blindly tested in the latest CASP competition (i.e. CASP12 [@zScWGveU]),
-[@zScWGveU]),
 RaptorX-Contact ranked first in F1 score (a widely-used performance metric combining sensitivity and specificity) on free-modeling targets as well as the whole set of targets.
 In CAMEO (which can be interpreted as a fully-automated CASP) [@u9uApoaB], its predicted contacts were also able to fold proteins with a novel fold and only 65-330 sequence homologs.
-This technique also worked well on membrane protein contact prediction even when trained mostly on non-membrane proteins [@39RPiE10].
-RaptorX-Contact performed better mainly due to introduction of residual neural networks and exploitation of contact occurrence patterns by simultaneously predicting of all the contacts in a single protein.
+This technique also worked well on membrane proteins even when trained on non-membrane proteins [@39RPiE10].
+RaptorX-Contact performed better mainly due to introduction of residual neural networks and exploitation of contact occurrence patterns by simultaneously predicting all the contacts in a single protein.

+Taken together, *ab initio* folding is becoming much easier with the advent of direct evolutionary coupling analysis and deep learning techniques.
-Taken together, we believe it is still possible to further improve contact prediction for proteins with fewer than 1000 homologs by studying new deep network architectures.
-However, it is unclear whether there is an effective way to use deep learning to improve prediction for proteins with almost no homologs.
+We believe it is still possible to further improve contact prediction for proteins with fewer than 1000 homologs by studying new deep network architectures.
+However, it is unclear whether there is an effective way to use deep learning to improve prediction for proteins with almost no sequence homologs.
 Finally, the deep learning methods summarized above also apply to interfacial contact prediction for protein complexes, but may be less effective since on average protein complexes have fewer sequence homologs.